-For the past seven years, in addition to his ongoing painting practice, he has made architecture and sign interventions in public space, employing the principles of 'productive confusion' in a sometimes collaborative body of work entitled Orange Work, which combines use of symbols of authority with novel forms and messages.
+From 2003-2014 I made architecture and sign interventions in public spaces, employing the principle of 'productive confusion' in a sometimes collaborative project entitled Orange Work, that combines symbols of authority with novel forms and messages.